HECVAT Compliance: Complete Guide [2026]

 HECVAT Compliance: Requirements, Certification, and Getting Started

-This guide covers what HECVAT compliance actually means, how requirements are organized by assessment domain, how the toolkit maps to regulatory frameworks, and how to access HECVAT 4.
+This guide explains what HECVAT compliance means, how requirements are organized by assessment section, how the toolkit maps to regulatory frameworks, and how to access HECVAT 4.

 What Does HECVAT Compliance Mean?

-• Complete responses: Providing complete, credible, and well-documented proof across all applicable sections
+• Complete responses: Provide complete, credible, and well-documented proof across all applicable sections

-• Institutional alignment: Satisfying the reviewing institution’s risk and policy expectations
+• Institutional alignment: Satisfy the reviewing institution’s risk and policy expectations

-• Follow-up readiness: Being prepared to respond to follow-up questions or provide additional evidence
+• Follow-up readiness: Respond to follow-up questions and supply additional evidence on request

-• Institution-specific acceptance: There is no centralized HECVAT authority, each institution determines acceptance based on its own standards
+• Institution-specific acceptance: No centralized HECVAT authority exists, so each institution determines acceptance based on its own standards

-No, HECVAT is not a formal certification program.
-EDUCAUSE provides the workbook and guidance but does not certify vendors.
+HECVAT is not a formal certification program.
 The process resembles a compliance audit, but there is no third-party auditor, no “HECVAT credential,” and no universal scoring system.
+EDUCAUSE provides the workbook and guidance, but it does not certify vendors.

 HECVAT compliance does not mean: